Azure/azure-sdk-for-python/sdk/maps/azure-maps-search/README.md

 ## Key concepts

+`SearchClient` is the primary client for developers using the Azure Maps Search client library for Python.
+Once you initialized a `SearchClient` class, you can explore the methods on this client object to understand the different features of the Azure Maps Search service that you can access.

 ## Examples

 The following sections provide several code snippets covering some of the most common Azure Maps Search tasks, including: